crapp/ealogger/README.md

 This library has not reached a stable version yet.
 Meaning the public API and other things may be subjected to changes at any time.
 There have been no code reviews so far and unit tests only cover small parts of the source code.
-In spite of all that the library is absolutely usable and works great for what is was developed for.
+In spite of all that the library is absolutely usable and works great for what it was developed for.

 ## Bugs, feature requests, ideas